GOP hopeful Curtis Sliwa sees the streets, subways as path to NYC mayor’s chair

 Nearly 32% of city Democrats selected Mr. Adams as first choice for mayor on Election Day, putting him in a strong position over progressive Maya Wiley and former city Sanitation Commissioner Kathryn Garcia, who received 22% and 19% of the No. 1 vote, respectively.

-Elections officials on Tuesday began to eliminate candidates from the bottom of the field and reallocate their votes based on ballots that allowed voters to rank their top five preferences in the crowded field to succeed term-limited Democratic Mayor Bill de Blasio.
+But Mr. Adams’s lead shrank significantly on Tuesday, as elections officials began to eliminate candidates from the bottom of the field and reallocate their votes based on ballots that allowed voters to rank their top five preferences to succeed term-limited Democratic Mayor Bill de Blasio.

+A new tally showed his lead had shrunk to roughly 16,000 votes, or less than 2 percentage points, over Ms. Garcia, the other candidate who remained standing.
+Ms. Wiley finished in third.

 Tens of thousands of absentee ballots also must be counted, so the results might not be known until mid-July.

 Mr. Adams has said he’s more than able to take Mr. Sliwa to “task” if he locks down the Democratic nomination.